andreitoma8/learn-yul/README.md

     }
 ```

-#### Never write to the free memory pointer(0x40), or you will mess up Solidity's memory management.
+#### While the free memory pointer is automatically updated by Solidity, it is not updated by assembly code, so you have to do it yourself if solidity code follows the in-line assembly code.

 ### Memory Struct